alexklibisz/elastiknn/readme.md

 # ElastiKnn

-ElastiKnn is an Elasticsearch plugin for
+ElastiKnn is an Elasticsearch plugin for running K-Nearest-Neighbors search in an Elasticsearch cluster.